BuilderIO/nextjs-shopify/README.md

 ### 4. Shopify private app

 Create a [private app](https://help.shopify.com/en/manual/apps/private-apps) for your Shopify store.
+If you don't have a Shopify store already, you can create a [development store](https://help.shopify.com/en/partners/dashboard/managing-stores/development-stores).

 ![Example of how to create find private app section](./docs/images/shopify-private-app-flow.png)